polyfox/moon/README.md

 function, that does the same form of initialization as an "Init_<name>" function would do.
 This function needs to be declared (and just left empty) even if you don't use any mruby C code, or the compiler will crash.

+NOTE: Makefiles are messed up, to link to Gorilla, we need to link to OpenAL